Body snatching: Harvard Medical School

 During this time, there was an intense growth in New England of medical programs, which led to an increase in the need for anatomy cadavers.
 To keep a good supply of bodies became a difficult endeavor.
 Students were sent away to Boston to seek subjects by grave-robbing.
 This caused the public to get involved, and people began to set up grave watchers in graveyards to catch those who were snatching the bodies.
-This led the students to move to New York to find potential bodies for cadavers, which at this time wasn't the safest option.
+This led the students to move to New York to find potential bodies for cadavers, which at this time was not the safest option.
 People were going to jail and were fined for disturbing the gravesites.

 Warren attempted to set up a cadaver provision system in Boston, similar to the systems already set up in New York and Philadelphia.
 Public officials and burial-ground employees were routinely bribed for entrance to Potter's Field to get bodies.
 Potter's Field was a public cemetery.
 These types of places were favored by medical doctors who were in search of bodies to use for their dissections.

-In New York, the bodies were divided into two groupings–one group contained the bodies of those "most entitled to respect, or most likely to be called for by friends;" the other bodies were not exempt from exhumation.
+In New York, the bodies were divided into two groups–one group contained the bodies of those "most entitled to respect, or most likely to be called for by friends;" the other bodies were not exempt from exhumation.
 In Philadelphia's two public burying grounds, anatomists claimed bodies regularly, without consideration.
 "If schools or physicians differed over who should get an allotment of bodies, the dispute was to be settled by the mayor–a high-reaching conspiracy that resulted in a harvest of about 450 bodies per school year."

-These medical colleges were targeted by the general public about body snatching people's loved ones, but the medical colleges fought back.
-One argument that was brought up was that the medical colleges tried to see them as doing a good thing for the body, since most of the bodies that were taken were ones who didn't have loved ones who grieved for them.
-Another argument was that these schools attempted to convince the public that the bodies were from a source on the outside, rather than making it look like they didn't get permission to take the body.
+These medical colleges were targeted by the general public opposed to body snatching, but the medical colleges fought back.
+One argument was that the medical colleges tried to see them as doing a good thing for the body, since most of the bodies that were taken were ones who did not have loved ones who grieved for them.
+These schools also attempted to convince the public that the bodies were from a source on the outside, rather than making it look like they had not got permission to take the body.